Last Updated on

 Opting for used equipment can be tempting, since buying new equipment can easily cost hundreds of thousands or even millions of dollars.
 But, used equipment comes with the risk of equipment malfunction or failure.
 Lab equipment auctions can provide great deals, but if the equipment fails shortly after your purchase, you’re out of luck.

 Alternatively, leasing your scientific equipment offers an affordable way to set up your lab, while ensuring you have quality functional equipment, whether new or refurbished.
 Whether you operate a medical laboratory or a research laboratory, a lab equipment leasing program like ours ensures that machines are properly maintained and repaired in the event of a breakdown.

 The leasing approach gives you peace of mind by avoiding the hefty upfront costs associated with purchasing and by removing the headaches associated with annual service contracts.

 Any successful business, not just a lab startup, will need a team of advisors to help manage it.
 Beyond lab management and the lab itself, there are many other functions that must run smoothly, such as human resources, accounting, legal, and insurance.

 In the beginning, it’s perfectly fine to hire outside consultants or contractors to address these needs.
 As the lab grows, however, it may be necessary to convert these to in-house positions.
-If you operate in an incubator facility, you may have access to shared business management services.
+If you operate in an biotech incubator, you may have access to shared business management services.